Metric Program Synthesis: Metric Program Synthesis Algorithm

-The rest of this section is organized as follows: First, we provide some preliminary information in Section~\ref{sec:fta}.
+The rest of this section is organized as follows: First, because our method builds on bottom-up synthesis using finite tree automata, we start with some preliminary information on FTAs in Section~\ref{sec:fta}.
 Then, in Section~\ref{sec:alg_main}, we give an overview of our top-level synthesis algorithm, followed by discussions of its three sub-procedures in Sections~\ref{sec:xfta}-\ref{sec:local}.
-Finally, we show how to instantiate this synthesis framework in the inverse CSG domain (Section~\ref{sec:inst_cad}).